 Now I’m playing with my little boys and making them laugh by making silly faces.
 After dinner, we run around and play tag and all fall on the floor in a pile of giggles.

 But after the kids are asleep and my head hits the pillow, my mind goes back briefly to the sad news I heard earlier in the day and I feel both sad and grateful.
 Sad that there is so much suffering and hardship in the world but grateful that I can protect my children from it, for now.

 When Dark Moments Disappear In A Flash

-I hate it when I get in a rut and start feeling sorry for myself.
+I hate it when I get into a rut and start feeling sorry for myself.

 It’s never one big thing.
-More like a bunch of little things that culminate into a dark moment.
+More like a bunch of little things that culminate in a dark moment.
 The moment can last a few minutes, hours or days.

 Today I was in a rut.
 And then I read about an old coworker that just lost one of the twins she had been carrying.
 The other twin is in the hospital fighting for dear life.

 That snapped me right out of my rut and all my petty concerns vanished like a mist in the air.

 My heart broke for my old coworker.
 I can’t even imagine what she must be going through right now.

 To have healthy children is a miracle and a blessing and something that I hope I never take for granted.
 Not even for one day.